DragPoser: Motion Reconstruction from Variable Sparse Tracking Signals via Latent Space Optimization: Related Work

 \subsection{Motion Capture with Sparse Input}

-\paragraph{Motion Capture with IMU sensors} Recent research in human motion reconstruction has focused on utilizing a reduced number of Inertial Measurement Units (IMUs) attached to the body.
+\paragraph*{Motion Capture with IMU sensors} Recent research in human motion reconstruction has focused on utilizing fewer Inertial Measurement Units (IMUs) attached to the body.
 This approach eliminates the need for external sensors or cameras, requires no line-of-sight, and operates seamlessly in diverse environments and lighting conditions.
-Early methods~\citep{Marcard:2017} used six IMUs for an optimization-based offline pose reconstruction, while later advancements~\citep{Huang:2018, Yi:2021} employed deep learning-based models for real-time accuracy.
+Early methods~\cite{Marcard:2017} used six IMUs for an optimization-based offline pose reconstruction, while later advancements~\cite{Huang:2018, Yi:2021} employed deep learning-based models for real-time accuracy.
 A key challenge with IMUs is their lack of positional data, leading to inaccuracies in global position estimation.
-Recent studies, such as~\citet{Jiang:2022}, have introduced Transformer-based models to address this issue, whereas~\citet{Yi:2022} employs physics-based approaches to achieve more realistic motion.
+Recent studies~\cite{Jiang:2022}, have introduced Transformer-based models to address this issue, whereas Yi et al.~\cite{Yi:2022} employs physics-based approaches to achieve more realistic motion.
 However, IMU methods frequently encounter root positional drift over time~\cite{Ami-Williams:2023}.
-In efforts to mitigate drift, researchers such as~\citet{guzov:2021, yi:2023, lee:2024} have integrated monocular cameras with SLAM algorithms, aiming for more precise localization.
+In efforts to mitigate drift, researchers~\cite{guzov:2021, yi:2023, lee:2024} have integrated monocular cameras with SLAM algorithms, aiming for more precise localization.